documentationfor yFiles for HTML 3.0.0.1

 Event Occurs when

-DragFinished… a drag gesture has ended successfully after the actual drag operations have been finished.
-At the time the event is raised the affectedItems are still valid.
+drag-finished… a drag gesture has ended successfully after the actual drag operations have been finished.
+At the time the event is raised the affectedItems property is still valid.

 HandleInputMode makes extensive use of the service locator pattern.
-Its behavior can be influenced to a large extent by modifying an item’s lookup to return custom implementations of the following interfaces.
+Its behavior can be influenced significantly by modifying an item’s lookup to return custom implementations of the following interfaces.

-The handles collection of a HandleInputMode which is configured by GraphEditorInputMode is updated upon changes in the selection: the lookup of all selected items is queried for implementations of
+The handles collection of a HandleInputMode that is configured by GraphEditorInputMode is updated upon changes in the selection: the lookup of all selected items is queried for implementations of

 • IHandleProvider to provide a set of arbitrary handles.
 Additionally, bends of selected edges are directly queried for an